 Identity Theft Victim Support | CBI– Visit the official website of the Colorado Bureau of Investigation (CBI) to learn more about financial crimes in the state such as identity theft.
 Access the site to learn how you can report fraud or ID theft, the CBI 24-hour hotline, contact information for the victim assistance program, and other valuable information.

 Colorado Laws on Identity Theft | Revised Statutes– Visit the official website of the Colorado Revised Code to learn more about their laws for white collar crimes and fraud.
 Access the site to learn about identity theft, credit card fraud, insurance fraud, and other financial crimes.

-Identity Theft Defense Attorney in Denver, Colorado
+Denver Identity Theft Defense Lawyer

 Depending upon how the information was obtained, offenders can face additional charges that may include federal offenses.
 Regardless of the circumstances, you may be subject to extreme consequences if you have been accused of using another person’s name; address; social security number; birth date; phone number; bank or credit card account numbers; passwords; or pin numbers.
 That is why we highly encourage you to contact Law Office of Matthew A. Martin, P.C. if you or someone you know has been arrested for identity theft.